riboseinc/jekyll-theme-open-project/README.md

 ### Symbol

-Should look OK in dimensions of 30x30px, and fit inside a square.
+Should look OK in dimensions of about 30x30, 60x60px.
+Must fit in a square.
 Should be in SVG format (see also the SVG guidelines section).
 Place the symbol in assets/symbol.svg within project directory.